wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "Somewhere between the bottom of the climb and the summit is the answer to the mystery why we climb."
+💬 Quote of the Day: "The secret of success in life is for a man to be ready for his opportunity when it comes."
 <!-- end quote -->